ual-cci/MSc-Coding-1/session1.md

 - If the frequency of the modulator is greater than the threshold of pitch perception (20 hz), increasing the modulation index makes the sound brighter
 - i.e. the frequency content of the signal increases in complexity as you increase the modulation index
 - The higher the modulation index, the more sidebands are created, increasing the brightness of the sound
-- If the carrier and modulator are factors or multiples of each other, there is reduced beating.
-If not, there is increased beating and eventually, noise.
+- If the carrier and modulator are factors or multiples of each other, there is less beating (the sounds are harmonics of one another.
+If not, there is increased beating (the sounds are inharmonic) and eventually, noise (they become highly complex).
 - You can use this technique to do lots of things, including generating pseudo-random numbers.

 # Session #1 Homework